mrdipeshashah/Big-Query-Google-Analytics-Master-Data-Audit/README.md

 # OVERVIEW
 This repository contains Big Query code using Google Analytics raw data that will provide a summary of the Google Analytics data.
-The data studio dashboard (https://datastudio.google.com/reporting/47aa8820-3e4b-4844-8084-093acf00a59b) that brings will bring many of the insights to life providing a summary helping to better understamd the business and the Google Analytics data.
+The data studio dashboard (https://datastudio.google.com/reporting/47aa8820-3e4b-4844-8084-093acf00a59b) that brings many of the insights to life providing a summary helping to better understamd the business and the Google Analytics data.
 The dashboard covers:

 1. Channel performance
 2. Landing page performance